 Length of procedure: 30 to 150 minutes, depending on the type of revision required.

-Side effects: Common side effects include bruising and swelling.
+Side effects: Common side effects after breast implant revision include bruising and swelling.
 The shape of the breast may change over time, and the final result may not be realized for a few months.
 Augmentation-mastopexy is associated with a higher rate of corrective surgery than either breast augmentation or breast lift alone.

 Before & After

 Visit our Photo Gallery to see our patient results.

 Before-and-after photos of breast implant revision results: Click here